 - 4.2.1 The proposals (as amended) seeks full planning permission for the erection of 144 dwellings with associated vehicular access from the A600 Bedford Road, internal site access road, parking areas, village green and other detailed landscaped areas, footpath connections, sustainable urban drainage system including 2 no. detention basins, pumping station and sub-station and ancillary works. - 4.2.2 The development proposes the provision of 87 market homes comprising 2 bed maisonettes, 3, 4 & 5 bedroom houses and 57 affordable homes (of a mixture of shared ownership and affordable rented tenure) comprising 1 & 2 bed flats, 2, 3 & 4 bedroom houses.
-The affordable housing amounts to 39.58% of the total number of units proposed for the site. - 4.2.3 The proposed development is limited to a maximum of two storeys throughout the site.
-A total of 358 parking spaces is proposed (including 298 allocated spaces and 60 visitor spaces) provided through a mixture of surface spaces, garages and car ports.

-- 4.2.4 The development is characterised by two separate areas of housing development divided on a north south axis by a landscaped corridor following the line of the old railway line (and remaining embankment).
+The affordable housing housing amounts to 39.58% of the total number of units proposed for the site. - 4.2.3 The proposed development is limited to a maximum of two storeys throughout the site.
+A total of 358 parking spaces are proposed (including 298 allocated spaces and 60 visitor spaces) provided through a mixture of surface spaces, garages and car ports. - 4.2.4 The development is characterised by two separate areas of housing development divided on a north south axis by a landscaped corridor following the line of the old railway line (and remaining embankment).
 Three character areas are proposed with a density of approximately 39 dph (gross density 21 dph) with a variation in materials, colour, frontage treatment and traditional architectural styles. - 4.2.5 Of the overall site area of 7.0 hectares, 2.86 hectares is proposed as public open space which will accommodate two flood mitigation attenuation basins, a locally equipped area for play (LEAP) within a village green, the retained former railway embankment and footpaths.
-A pedestrian / cycle link is proposed via a bridge across the water course to the Railway amenity space and LEAP to the north of the site within Central Bedfordshire. - 4.2.6 Since the submission of this revised application amendments have been received in respect of the following: - Additional tree planting within 'The Avenue' (main access road) - Additional tree and shrub planting particularly around the site perimeter and attenuation ponds - Change in the affordable housing mix to meet the Council's requirements and to reflect local housing need - 4.2.7 The application is supported by the following documents: - Planning Statement and Design and Access statement - Transport Statement and Travel Plan - Arboricultural Impact Assessment and Tree Report - Archaeological Assessment and Evaluation Report - Landscape Visual Impact Assessment & Landscape Management Plan - Ecological Impact Assessment - Geotechnical & Geo-Environmental Report - Acoustic Assessment - Flood Risk Assessment - Heritage Statement
+A pedestrian / cycle link is proposed along the northern boundary and through the centre of the site. - 4.2.6 Since the submission of this revised application amendments have been received in respect of the following: - Additional tree planting within 'The Avenue' (main access road) - Additional tree and shrub planting particularly around the site perimeter and attenuation ponds - Change in the affordable housing mix to meet the Council's requirements and to reflect local housing need - Deletion of the pedestrian link into The Railway open space north of the site

+- 4.2.7 The application is supported by the following documents: - Planning Statement and Design and Access statement

+- Transport Statement and Travel Plan

+- Arboricultural Impact Assessment and Tree Report

+- Archaeological Assessment and Evaluation Report

+- Landscape Visual Impact Assessment & Landscape Management Plan

+- Ecological Impact Assessment

+- Geotechnical & Geo-Environmental Report

+- Acoustic Assessment

+- Flood Risk Assessment

+- Heritage Statement